katagaki/katagaki/README.md

 # Hello

-I am currently working on native iOS app development, Japanese localization & translation, and project management.
+I am currently working on native iOS app development with SwiftUI, Japanese localization & translation, and upgrading my own project management skills.

-On the side, I research development of native iOS/macOS clients for services that would otherwise use Electron clients or websites.
+On the side, I research development of native iOS/macOS clients for services that would otherwise use Electron clients or websites, and think deeply about how apps and services function (without reverse engineering them).

 ## iOS/macOS Apps